 For this leaf-peeping day trip from Denver, it is a pretty safe bet that the fall colors will be at their peak the last two weeks of September.

 A sudden cold snap, extreme wind, or a few inches of snow can cause the leaves to fall suddenly.
 It is always so sad when this happens, the beautiful fall colors are completely wiped out overnight and the season changes from fall to winter instantly.

 If there is a storm in the forecast for the last few weeks of September, try to plan your drive a few days before the storm.
 If the weather holds out, the first week in October can also be a great time for leaf-peeping.

 Tips For A Perfect Leaf-Peeping Trip From Denver

 - Avoid weekends if at all possible!
 Leaf-peeping is a popular activity for MANY people from Denver (can’t blame them, it is absolutely incredible).
-There will be much less traffic on week days.
+There will be much less traffic on weekdays.
 If you have to go on the weekend, leave early in the morning to avoid traffic on I-70 and go on Saturday instead of Sunday to avoid the Sunday afternoon traffic on I-70 back to Denver.

 - Prepare for Colorado fall weather.
-Tempurature swings in the Colorado mountains can be drastic.
+Temperature swings in the Colorado mountains can be drastic.
 Fall mornings can start out cold and the afternoons can be hot.
 Dress in layers and make sure to bring a jacket.

-- Pack a lunch and snacks!
+- Pack lunch and snacks!
 There are some great restaurants along the way but it’s always nice to have snacks or lunch ready for when you are starving after a hike.

 - Keep your eyes peeled for wildlife!
-Along this route it is common to see sheep, elk, deer, moose, fox, or coyotes.
+Along this route, it is common to see sheep, elk, deer, moose, fox, or coyotes.